Value4AI/Awesome-LLM-in-Social-Science/README.md

 Using LLMs as research assistants (annotators, classifier, abstract generator, etc.) is beyond the scope of this repo.

-This is a preliminary repo.
 Welcome to contribute and discuss!

 ## Paper list